-From the original car all the way to the fifth-generation version that pays direct homage to its forefathers, the Mustang simply can’t be confused for any other automobile.
-On the cusp of welcoming an all-new sixth-generation car created for a world market, we take a look at the life of the Ford Mustang.
+From the original car all the way to the sixth-generation version that pays direct homage to its forefathers, the Mustang simply can’t be confused for any other automobile.
+Here’s a look at the life of the Ford Mustang.

 First Generation (1964–1973)